amygdala/tensorflow-workshop/workshop_sections/word2vec/README.md

 This will output TensorBoard summaries, and model checkpoints to `$MY_BUCKET/word2vec/output/run1`

+To configure the distribution of your job you can use the `--scale-tier` flag.
+The addition of this flag is recent, so you may need to update your SDK version (to `139.0.0`) with `gcloud components update`.

-Additional configuration can be added in the `config.yaml` file.
+Additional configuration can be added in the `config.yaml` file with the `--config` flag.
 For the schema of this file check out the [Google Cloud ML Docs](https://cloud.google.com/ml/reference/configuration-data-structures#yaml_configuration_file)

 ## Viewing Embeddings With TensorBoard